 Alternative B (Preferred): This alternative includes 10-foot wide roadway lanes with no shoulders.
-A 10-foot wide multi-use pathway intended for multi-direction use is attached to the back of the curb and is proposed on the east side of the roadway.
-The total width of this section is 37 feet and includes space for the roadway/parking lot luminaires and the relocated AWWU fence line.
-An 8-foot wide easement is required on AWWU property however the existing curb can remain in place and there are no impacts to AWWU parking.
+An 8-foot wide multi-use pathway intended for multi-direction use is attached to the back of the curb and is proposed on the east side of the roadway.
+The total width of this section is 35 feet and includes space for the a small retaining wall to accommodate grade changes between North Star Street and AWWU's parking lot and the relocated AWWU fence line.
+Luminaire's will be relocated behind the fence to minimize impacts to vehicle overhang from parking spots on AWWU's property.
+A 7-foot wide easement is required on AWWU property however the existing curb can remain in place and there are no impacts to AWWU parking.